vishvAsa/kalpAntaram/kANe/v1p1/33_the_purANas.md

 scholars aiming at the elucidation of the textual and other problems relating to the subject-matter embodied in the Purāṇas.

 The preparation of a subjectwise encyclopaedia of Purāṇic material, publication of popular expositions of Puranas in English or Hindi are among the lines of work that are includ ed among the objectives of the Purāṇa Prakāśana Samiti.
 The subject-concordance of six Puranas viz.
-Kūrma, Linga, Matsya, Mārkandeya, Visnu and Vūmuna is also ready (at the end of 1964).
+Kūrma, Linga, Matsya, Mārkandeya, Viṣṇu and Vūmuna is also ready (at the end of 1964).

 For the critical edition of the Matsyapurāna, Dr. Raghavan is relying on more than thirty mss., all printed edi tions and an old Tamil translation.
 Besides, as each indivi. dual Purāṇa is closely connected with many other Purāṇas and is almost all Purāṇas have numerous common topics, Dr. Raghavan is using the other Puranas for parallel portions contained in them.
 As Purāṇas have been quoted in numerous Dharmagāstra works, Dr. Raghavan has collected all quote tions from the Matsya-purāna in nibandha works on Dharmasastra.
 His plau of work on the Matsya has been set forth in his Presidential Address at the 21st session of the All India Oriental Conference held at Srinagar in 1961.

 As the project of the critical editions of the Purāṇas is a long-term one, Vyāga Institute on a permanent basis at Benares is going to be established in the near future.

 The constitution of the original text of the purānas is a Herculean task which has not yet been attempted.
 Not only is there difference of opinion among the purānas about the Dames of the 18 Maha-Purāṇas, but there is divergence as regards the extent of the several purāvas.
-For example, the commentator Visnucitta of the Viṣnupurāna says (on III.
-6. 20-22 ) that the extent of the Visnupurāṇa is variously given at 8000, 9000, 10000, 22000, 24000, but that he comments on a text of 6000 slokas only.
+For example, the commentator Viṣṇucitta of the Viṣṇupurāna says (on III.
+6. 20-22 ) that the extent of the Viṣṇupurāṇa is variously given at 8000, 9000, 10000, 22000, 24000, but that he comments on a text of 6000 slokas only.
 The Agnipurāna ( 272.10-11 ) says that it contains 12000 slokas, while the Bhāgavata (XII.
 13 ), the Brabmavaivarta, the Padma (ādi.
 62 ) say that it contains 15400 slokas and the Skanda (V. 3) and the Matsya 53 giver the extent of the Agni as 16000.
 The Kūrma, according tortice the Bhagavata, contains 17000, according to the Matsya 18700 and only 8000 according to the Agni ( 272.
 19).
 Though there is a remarkuble continuity in India as to religious thought

 poor